accetto/headless-coding-g3/docker/xfce-python/src/home/readme-python.md

 # Readme `Python`

-This Docker image comes with only a few Python modules by intention.
+This Docker image comes with only a few Python modules installed by intention.
 That allows you to choose the modules and the way of installation that suite you best.

 ## Updating `pip` and setup tools